in-memoriam/in-memoriam/README.md

 ###Features:
 - Using cutting-edge persistence algorithms
-- High quality, 100% test coverage!
+- High quality, 100% test coverage
 - Optimized for performance using Zero GC Pressure (TM) technology
+- Flawless integration with any other Java technology